Last Updated on: by

 - The word “lysosome” is made up of two words “lysis” meaning breakdown and “soma” meaning body.

-- It is an important cell organelle responsible for inter and extracellular breakdown of substances.
+- It is an important cell organelle responsible for the inter and extracellular breakdown of substances.

-- They are more commonly found in animal cells while only in some lower plant groups ( slime moulds and saprophytic fungi).
+- They are more commonly found in animal cells while only in some lower plant groups ( slime molds and saprophytic fungi).

 - Lysosomes occur freely in the cytoplasm.
 In animals, found in almost all cells except in the RBCs.

-- They are found in most abundant numbers in cells related with enzymatic reactions such as liver cells, pancreatic cells, kidney cells, spleen cells, leucocytes, macrophages etc.
+- They are found in most abundant numbers in cells related to enzymatic reactions such as liver cells, pancreatic cells, kidney cells, spleen cells, leucocytes, macrophages, etc.